OSInside/kiwi/doc/source/concept_and_workflow/shell_scripts.rst

   a live iso but not when building a virtual disk image.

 disk.sh
-  is executed for the disk image types `vmx` and `oem` only and runs after the synchronisation of the root tree into the disk image loop file.
+  is executed for the disk image type `oem` only and runs after the synchronisation of the root tree into the disk image loop file.
   At call time of the script the device name of the currently mapped root device is passed as a parameter.
-  The chroot environment for this script call is the virtual disk itself and not the root tree as with :file:`config.sh` and :file:`images.sh`. :file:`disk.sh` is usually used to apply changes at parts of the system that are not an element of the file based root tree such as the partition table, the bootloader or filesystem attributes.
+The chroot environment for this script call is the virtual disk itself and not the root tree as with :file:`config.sh` and :file:`images.sh`.
+The script :file:`disk.sh` is usually used to apply changes at parts of the system that are not an element of the file based root tree such as the partition table, the bootloader or filesystem attributes.

 {kiwi} executes scripts via the operating system if their executable bit is set (in that case a shebang is mandatory) otherwise they will be